Pedro Páez

 Pedro Páez Jaramillo, S.J.
 (Pero Pais; 1564 – 20 May 1622) was a Spanish Jesuit missionary in Ethiopia.
-Páez is considered by many experts on Ethiopia to be the most effective Catholic missionary in Ethiopia.
-He is believed to be the first European to see and describe the source of the Blue Nile, which he reached on 21 April 1618.
+Páez is considered by many an expert on Ethiopia as the most effective Catholic missionary in Ethiopia.
+He is credited as the first European to see and describe the source of the Blue Nile, which he reached on 21 April 1618.

 Páez' two-volume História da Etiópia (History of Ethiopia) is regarded by scholars of Ethiopian history as one of the most valuable and accurate works on the contemporary Solomonic Empire and its history (as understood by local sources) up to his own time, particularly as the works of local writers, despite the Ethiopian Orthodox Church's long tradition of literate monastic scholarship and the regular compilation of imperial chronicles, have in large part been lost in the centuries of intermittent conflict that followed or otherwise remained unknown to contemporary scholarship.

 Life

 Páez was born in 1564 in the village of Olmeda de la Cebolla (now Olmeda de las Fuentes), near Madrid, which until August of that year had been a hamlet of the city of Alcalá de Henares.
 He was born sixteen years before the union of the Spanish and the Portuguese crowns (1580–1640); that union would determine the span of Páez's missionary activity.
 In his youth, he studied at the Jesuit college in Belmonte, Cuenca.
 He was long thought to have then proceeded to study in the University of Coimbra, but recent studies have shown that he did his higher studies at the University of Alcalá.
 Around that time, he entered the Society of Jesus and was later ordained a priest.

 In keeping with his religious vows as a Jesuit, Paez offered himself up for service in the East Indies, and in 1588 was sent to Goa (then part of Portuguese India), where he served at the College of St. Paul operated by the Jesuits in that city.
 The following year, a direct command of King Philip II of Spain was given for some Jesuits to go to Ethiopia to make contact with the surviving members of a Jesuit mission there, as well as exploring the possible union of the Ethiopian Church with the Catholic Church.
 With Antonio de Montserrat in command, the two set out for Ethiopia.
 Upon arrival in Yemen, however, the pair were betrayed by the native officer who had been entrusted with accompanying them on the mission.
 Handed from one local chieftain to another, they were held captive for nearly seven years, from 1590 to 1596, during which he learned Arabic.
 During this period he had to travel through the Hadramaut and Rub 'al Khali deserts, and tasted coffee in Mocha, being one of the first European to undergo such experiences since Pero da Covilhã in 1488 or Francisco Alvares in 1562.
 The pair were finally ransomed by the Jesuits in Goa and returned to that city, where they spent some time recuperating from their ordeal.
 Unfortunately Monserrat never recovered, dying in 1600.